peterwx/mathjs_examples/README.md

 Instructions for chatbots(or math.js syntax info for you) to make your experience more compliant with math.js parser evaluation and to need less editing.

-## :gear: Syntax and Structure Preferences
+## Syntax and Structure Preferences

 :gear:

 **Code Formatting**:

 - No variable modifiers (const, let, var).